 A national priority is defined as a rail safety area of regulatory focus that applies to multiple jurisdictions and operators and warrants a sustained period of regulatory attention.

-A structured, evidence-based risk assessment process is used to ensure we are able to successfully identify the four national priority areas of regulatory focus.
+A structured, evidence-based risk assessment process is used to ensure we are able to successfully identify the five national priority areas of regulatory focus.

 Certain defining characteristics are identified using a process of analysis, nominations, scoring and final review.

 Assuming the priority area meets each of the characteristics, it is selected as a national priority.

 Throughout early 2022, ONRSR conducted a comprehensive review of its national priorities.
 This structured, evidence-based risk assessment has resulted in the identification of some new national priorities and the refining and refocusing of some existing priorities such as track worker safety and level crossing safety.